parilo/tars-rl/README.md

 # Work progress

+### Small but important things
+1. Handy tool for storing and visualizing agents' performance
+2. Simple baseline to evaluate changes made in the code

-### TODO list
+### Global TODO list
-1. Efficient distributed experience replay buffer
+1. Efficient distributed prioritized experience replay buffer
-2. Prioritized experience replay buffer
-3. Learning with n-step returns
+2. Learning with n-step returns
-4. Implement other algorithms (SoftAC)
+3. Implement other algorithms (SoftAC)

 ### Ideas to try